 There is a gap in existing literature specific to South and South-East Asia on the health and safety impacts of these new forms of employment.
 The limited studies on this subject indicate that the use of automation is expected to change the interaction of workers with their immediate working environment.
-An ILO study on the automotive industry among the ASEAN nations notes that safer work conditions are one of the foremost reasons for adoption of greater automation.
-The use of digital platforms for online work has also been positively linked to women's safety in Bangladesh, as the option of working from home is considered safer.
+An ILO study on the automative industry among the ASEAN nations notes that safer work conditions are one of the foremost reasons for adoption of greater automation.62 The use of digital platforms for online work has also been positively linked to women's safety in Bangladesh, as the option of working from home is considered safer.63

-A common feature of new forms of contracting are the lack of traditional social protection systems such as employee benefits, protections, insurance and PF schemes, etc. Moreover, new forms of contracts and employment are legally ambiguous and do not clearly fall within existing labour regulations.
+A common feature of new forms of contracting are the lack of traditional social protection systems such as employee benefits, protections, insurance and PF schemes, etc.64 Moreover, new forms of contracts and employment are legally ambiguous and do not clearly fall within existing labour regulations.
 For example, a contemporary challenge being faced by economies across the globe, including Asian nations, is the categorisation of for-hire transport workers within existing labour laws and institutions.
-While platforms like Uber, or GoJek (Indonesia) or Grab (Singapore and Malaysia) would categorise their drivers as self-employed, while radio taxi operators would be classified as wage earners for the same service.
-There is therefore a clear need to update policies and labour institutions to ensure that labour rights are protected under the new forms of work as well.